ChocoWu/Synfue-PAOTE/README.md

 Pay attention to the file path and modify as needed

 #### Get Dependency and POS
+To parse the dependency structure and POS tags, we employ the [CoreNLP](https://stanfordnlp.github.io/CoreNLP/) provided by stanfordnlp.
+So please download relavant files first.
 ```
   cd data/datasets/orignal
   python preprocess.py